tjadams/Coding-Problems/java/README.md

 # Printing a newline
 Don't use `\n` because that is a specific newline character to only some hardware.
 Instead, use `System.out.format` and `%n` which gets the correct newline for your hardware.

+# Using a Comparator in a Sort algorithm
-# Sorting by customizing the comparson between 2 elements of an array to be sorted
+## Sorting by customizing the comparison between 2 elements of an array to be sorted
 ```java
 static Comparator<Integer[]> firstElementSubarrayComparator = new Comparator<Integer[]>() {
         @Override